dvdme/lc0-linux-build/README.md

 ## How to run it

+* Download a set of binaries from the releases in this repository;

 * It is needed to install a backend.
-Please check the instructions on the [official repository](https://github.com/LeelaChessZero/lc0/blob/master/README.md).
+Please check the instructions on the [official repository](https://github.com/LeelaChessZero/lc0/blob/master/README.md);

 * It is needed to download a network the same directory where the bianry is.
-Networks can be downloaded from the [official webpage](https://lczero.org/play/networks/bestnets/)
+Networks can be downloaded from the [official webpage](https://lczero.org/play/networks/bestnets/);